Colombia FARC rebels free four Chinese captives held since 2011

-The captives, who worked for a contractor hired by UK-based Emerald Energy, were taken hostage by the Revolutionary Armed Forces of Colombia, or FARC, in mid-2011 as they were driving in southern Colombia, the government said.
-The captives were handed over to the Red Cross late on Wednesday.
+The captives, who worked for a contractor hired by United Kingdom-based Emerald Energy, were taken hostage by the Revolutionary Armed Forces of Colombia, or FARC, in mid-2011 as they were driving in southern Colombia.
+The captives were handed over to Red Cross workers late on Wednesday.

 The release is the second act this week that could be seen as an olive branch to the government as the warring sides hammer out a five-point peace plan that may bring an end to a conflict that has left tens of thousands dead and millions displaced since it began in 1964.